MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/map-wizard-and-map-layer-wizard-report-builder-and-ssrs.md

     -   [What are rules?](#Rules)

  After you add a map or map layer and preview the report, you can change map and map layer options that you set in the wizards.
-For more information, see [Customize the Data and Display of a Map or Map Layer &#40;Power BI Report Builder&#41;](customize-the-data-and-display-of-a-map-or-map-layer-report-builder-and-ssrs.md).
+For more information, see [Customize the Data and Display of a Map or Map Layer &#40;Power BI Report Builder&#41;](/sql/reporting-services/report-design/customize-the-data-and-display-of-a-map-or-map-layer-report-builder-and-ssrs).

- For more information about maps, see [Maps &#40;Power BI Report Builder&#41;](maps-report-builder-and-ssrs.md).
+ For more information about maps, see [Maps &#40;Power BI Report Builder&#41;](/sql/reporting-services/report-design/maps-report-builder-and-ssrs).
 For step-by-step instructions to add a map to a report, see [Tutorial: Map Report &#40;Power BI Report Builder&#41;](/sql/reporting-services/tutorial-map-report-report-builder.md).

 ##  <a name="SpatialDataSource"></a> Choose a source of spatial data
  On this page, specify the spatial data source and which spatial data to include.
-Spatial data can come from the map gallery, an ESRI Shapefile, or a dataset query that specifies SQL server spatial data.
+Spatial data can come from the map gallery, or a dataset query that specifies SQL server spatial data.

  You can use the same source or a different source of spatial data for each layer, but you must specify the source every time you add a layer.
-When the spatial data is from the map gallery or an ESRI Shapefile, the spatial data source is not a separate report item.
+When the spatial data is from the map gallery, the spatial data source is not a separate report item.
 It does not appear in the Report Data pane.

 ###  <a name="SpatialData"></a> What is spatial data?
  Spatial data contains coordinates that define geographic or geometric elements.
 In a map, spatial data defines *map elements*: polygons that define areas or shapes, lines that define routes or paths, and points that define markers or pushpins.
 Spatial data is stored in binary format on the data source and is specified as sets of coordinates.
 For example, a point is an X and Y coordinate (X Y), a line is two sets of coordinates ((X1 Y1), (X2 Y2)), a polygon is four or more sets of coordinates where the first and last set of coordinates are the same ((X1 Y1), (X2 Y2), (X3 Y3), (X1 Y1)).